mit-orcd/orcd-docs-edit/docs/recipes/mpi.md

 ```

 !!!
 Note
-    Load a `gcc` module first, then the openmpi mouldes built with this `gcc` will be shown in the output of `module avail` and can be loaded.
+    Load a `gcc` module first, then the openmpi modules built with this `gcc` will be shown in the output of `module avail` and can be loaded.

 ## Build MPI programs

 This session will be focused on building MPI programs in C or Fortran.
 Python users can refer to [this page](https://orcd-docs.mit.edu/recipes/mpi4py/) for using the `mpi4py` package.

 Most MPI software should be built from source codes.
 First, download the package from the internet.
-A typycal building process is like this,
+A typical building process is like this,
 ```
 ./configure CC=mpicc CXX=mpicxx --prefix=</path/to/your/installation>
 make